 Learn more about what major changes or events may impact GI physicians for the remainder of 2022.

-COVID-19, upcoming political midterms, and a potential change in a majority party in the United States Congress are all major topics physicians should be aware of over the remainder of 2022.
+COVID-19, upcoming political midterms, and a potential change in a majority party in the United States Congress.
+These are all major topics in GI that physicians should be aware of over the remainder of 2022.
 Anders Gilberg, Senior Vice President of Government Affairs for the Medical Group Management Association, spoke with Medical Economics in January to discuss potential revelations coming this year.

 Inflation may lead to major cuts